The First Victoria Cross Winner 1854

 by George H. Thomas (1824-1868)

-Lucas went on to have a distinguished naval career, promoting to captain in 1862 and retiring in 1873, making rear-admiral on the retired list in 1885.
-It is pleasing to note that he married the daughter of Captain Hall of the Hecla.
+Lucas went on to have a distinguished naval career, promoting to commander in 1862, to captain in 1868 and retiring in 1873, making rear-admiral on the retired list in 1885.
+It is pleasing to note that he married the daughter of Captain Hall of the Hecla, the ship on which he won his VC.
 He was to live on until 1914, another of those naval officers who joined a service still commanded by veterans of the age of Nelson, but who themselves lived to see technological innovations of the early 20th Century such as turbines, radio, aircraft and submarines which were to change the nature of sea warfare.
+(As was the life of Admiral Sir Nicholas Dawlish!
+Click here for details).

 Technology changes but human nature doesn’t.
 The Victoria Cross remains today, as it did in 1854, the recognition of human courage at its most sublime.